Skip to Content

 how to protect outdoor epoxy wood table

-Stonecoat countertop epoxy requires a minimum of 3 coats when used on a resin and wood table: 2 Seal Coats, 1 Flood Coat.
+Stonecoat countertop epoxy requires a minimum of 3 coats:

 Seal Coat

-The first 2 coats are seal coats and cover 1 square foot of surface area per ounce.
+The first pour seals the surface and covers 1 square foot of surface area per ounce.

 epoxy seal coat for bar top